 Suppliers are responsible for compliance with these Standards throughout their business and throughout the process of providing products to Walmart.
-This includes responsibility for the conduct of any suppliers, subcontractors, and agents they use as part of their Walmart business (including, for example, factories, processing facilities, and raw material, component, and ingredient providers).
+This includes responsibility for the conduct of any suppliers, subcontractors, and agents they use as part of their Walmart business (including, for example, factories, processing facilities, and raw material, component, ingredient providers and labor recruitment agents).